 Bottom line

-The 147-room Thompson Miami Beach is expected to open in early 2025, and has now started accepting reservations.
+The 147-room Thompson Miami Beach is expected to open next year, and is currently accepting reservations for stays as of June 2025.
 This is one of two new Hyatt lifestyle properties expected to open in Miami Beach in the coming months.

 More points hotels are always a good thing, if you ask me, though I don’t find the location of this hotel to be particularly inspiring.